makamonika/10xdevs-project/.ai/prd.md

 - System generates clusters based on semantic similarity
 - System automatically names generated clusters
 - System displays generated clusters for user review
+- Suggestions are ephemeral (not persisted) until accepted; it is acceptable for MVP that suggestions may be lost upon navigation or session expiry

 #### US-016: Review AI-Generated Clusters
 **As an** SEO specialist,